| Safe Haskell | None |

 data DictOptions Source #

-.
+Options to configure mkDict.
 The constructor is hidden so you have to use

-record update with dictOptions
+record update with dictOptions.

 Example

-= False }
+setDictOptionsdictOptions{autoDoc= False }

 dictOptions :: DictOptions Source #

-.
+Default DictOptions.
 To be modified with record updates.

 instanceDict :: Q Exp -> Q [Dec] Source #